 I'm in that situation.
 I've created a View, I've two button controls.
 If I say 'ok' I want to create another View, if I say 'cancel' I want to create another View, not always the previous one.
 I've thinked to get the mainframe pointer and switch from views using it, but I've not found the command to get it.
 The best is to create view directly from the other view.
 Can I have the simplest way to do that ?

-Continuing from the sixth article about sudoku.
+Continuing from the fifth article about sudoku.